Shashanksharma280201/PES_OpenLane_PD/README.md

 # Advanced Physical Design using OpenLANE/Sky130

-## IC Package
-The most critical component of the IC is the ```chip``` because it contains the actual functionality of the device and IO pads helps in exchange of signals with the chip.

-## CHIP

-A chip usually consists of different components such as macros, IO Pads and pins, Foundary IPs etc.

-1. **Macros:** Macros in VLSI design are predefined and reusable blocks of digital circuitry, often standard cells, used to simplify the design process by providing building blocks for complex integrated circuits.

-2. **Foundry IPs (Intellectual Property):** Foundry IPs are pre-designed and verified circuit components, such as analog blocks, memory cores, or standard interfaces, licensed from semiconductor foundries for integration into custom chip designs.

-3. **IO Pads and IO Pins:** IO pads are the physical interfaces between a chip and the external world, while IO pins are the electrical connections from these pads to the internal circuitry, facilitating input and output communication in integrated circuits.

 ## Application Specific Integrated Circuit (ASIC)

 To develop an ASIC, We mainly require 3 components